limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 Content-Length: 0
 Content-Type: text/html; charset=UTF-8
 ```
-There was also another hint from `/webnotes/info.txt` to do likewise.
+There's another hint from `/webnotes/info.txt` to do likewise.

 ```
 <-- @stinky, make sure to update your hosts file with local dns so the new derpnstink blog can be reached before it goes live -->